Charlieee1/Boxel-3d-Mods/Boxel 3d Levels.md

 # THIS FILE IS NOT COMPLETED
 # Boxel 3d Community Levels
 A curated list of community levels.
-Most levels has the following elements:
+Most levels have the following elements:
 - Author(s)
 - Description
 - Extra Info